rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     User.delete_all(:conditions => {:name => 'Alice'})

 ## Transactions
-Use transactions to group together database operations that must either succeed or fail as a group, without leaving any partially completed operations.
-You can combine any set of object/model operations like insert/update/delete under a transaction.
+For database operations that must either succeed or fail as a group without leaving any partially completed operations, use transactions to group them together.
+Combine any set of object/model operations, such as ‘insert/update/delete’ under a transaction:

     :::ruby
     db = Rho::Database.new